-One of the most successful and recognized solo pianists in the world, George Winston brings his remarkably enduring and highly imitated “rural folk piano” style to Rockport for the first time in a concert just in time for the holiday season.
+One of the most successful and recognized solo pianists in the world, George Winston brings his remarkably enduring and highly imitated “rural folk piano” style to Rockport to perform his Summer program.

 George Winston grew up mainly in Montana, and also spent his later formative years in Mississippi and Florida.
-His favorite music was instrumental rock and instrumental R&B including Floyd Cramer, the Ventures, Booker T & The MG’s, Jimmy Smith, and many more.
+During this time, his favorite music was instrumental rock and instrumental R&B, including Floyd Cramer, the Ventures, Booker T & The MG’s, Jimmy Smith, and many more.
 Inspired by R&B, jazz, blues and rock (especially the Doors), George began playing organ in 1967.
-In 1971 he switched to the acoustic piano after hearing recordings from the 1920s and the 1930s by the legendary stride pianists Fats Waller and Teddy Wilson.
-In addition to working on stride piano, he also at this time came up with his own style of melodic instrumental music on solo piano, called rural folk piano.
-His main influences currently are the New Orleans R&B pianists Professor Longhair, James Booker, and Henry Butler.
+In 1971 he switched to the acoustic piano after hearing recordings from the 1920s and the 1930s by the legendary stride pianists Thomas “Fats” Waller and the late Teddy Wilson.
+In addition to working on stride piano, he also at this time came up with his own style of melodic instrumental music on solo piano, called folk piano.

 Thank you to our Fall-Winter Jazz-Folk Season Corporate Partners!